What is ArcGIS Experience Builder?

 Will ArcGIS Experience Builder replace Web AppBuilder for ArcGIS?

-Will Experience Builder reach functional parity of Web AppBuilder?
+Will Experience Builder reach the functional parity of Web AppBuilder?

 What can only Experience Builder do and what can only Web AppBuilder do?

-Flexible layouts, a mobile-first design, integrated 2D and 3D, and action triggers are four key features in Experience Builder that are not available in Web AppBuilder.
-On the other hand, Web AppBuilder is empowered with 70+ widgets so you can quickly build your own workflow.
+Flexible layouts, a mobile-adaptive design, integrated 2D and 3D, and action triggers are four key features in Experience Builder that are not available in Web AppBuilder.
+On the other hand, Web AppBuilder is empowered with more than 70 widgets so you can quickly build your own workflow.
 More specifically:

-- Experience Builder has been built with a mobile-first design, whereas Web AppBuilder is mobile-friendly.
+- Experience Builder has been built with a mobile-adaptive design, whereas Web AppBuilder is mobile friendly.

 - Experience Builder integrates both 3D and 2D content so you can interact with both within one app, whereas Web AppBuilder separates 2D and 3D content so you cannot apply 2D widgets to a 3D app.

 - Experience Builder adds action triggers so you can make a widget respond accordingly based on actions the other widget performs, whereas Web AppBuilder does not have this mechanism built in at the framework.
-For example, when a 2D map is zoomed to an area, you can configure a trigger to make the 3D map zoom to the same area, and vice versa.
+For example, when a 2D map is zoomed in to an area, you can configure a trigger to make the 3D map zoom in to the same area and vice versa.

-- Web AppBuilder is empowered with 70+ widgets, whereas Experience Builder currently is not there yet.
+- Web AppBuilder is empowered with more than 70 widgets, whereas Experience Builder currently is not there yet.
 We plan to rewrite most of the widgets through incremental releases.